 This section is dedicated to practical information about the Wadi Rum Village.
 This includes getting to Wild Wadi Rum, some information about when you arrive like entrance fees and where to meet.
 Furthermore, if you have any questions, please do not hesitate to contact us.

-Set 30km off the highway from Aqaba to Amman, Wadi Rum can be reached by bus from
+Set 30km off the highway from Aqaba to Amman, Wadi Rum can be reached by bus.

-At the Visitor’s Center you’ll have to purchase a ticket to enter the Wadi Rum Protected Area.
-Adult tickets are 5JD and children (under 12) enter for free.
-Visitors entering in 4WD rental cars will be asked to pay an additional 25JD (non-4WD vehicles enter for free).
-But if you have Jordan Pass ticket you don’t have to pay Entrance .
+Visitors entering in 4WD rental cars will be asked to pay an additional 25JD, however non-4WD vehicles enter for free.
+Furthermore, if you have the Jordan Pass ticket you do not have to pay the entrance fee.